Weekly Gem #162 Heart Wood

 As horrifying as this was, lessons were learned that have saved hundreds of lives in the years since.
 We’ll elaborate, but if you want to read more, there are articles by Richard C. Rothermel and Kathryn Schulz that are easily found online, and a book called “Young Men and Fire.”

 So, what happened, and what was learned that has saved so many lives since then?

-1. Wildfire is impacted by weather but also changes the nearby weather (wind in particular), it happens fast, and is unpredictable.
+1. Wildfire is of course impacted by weather.
+But fires also change the nearby weather (wind in particular), which can happen very(!) quickly and unpredictably.

 The smoke jumpers landed a mile east of the Missouri River, near the top of Mann Gulch.
 The fire was relatively small and on the opposite Ridge.
 It was 4:00 in the afternoon.
 Their equipment was scattered during the drop, and while the crew collected it, smoke jumper foreman Wagner Dodge headed toward the fire to scout.
 Dodge decided it was too risky to work on the fire from the ridge, and instead they should cut it off from below.

 His jumpers had collected their equipment by 5:00, and he met them at approximately 5:30, at which time they started going downhill on the opposite side of the gulch from the fire … heading toward the Missouri River, where they could come up from the lowest (i.e. “safest”) spot.

 Just as the crew began heading down the gulch, winds were gusting and very erratic along the Missouri River, about a mile away.
 Crucially, and unexpectedly, these winds blew smoldering firebrands nearly half a mile downhill from the main fire, landing directly in the firefighters’ path to safety.
 In other words, the weather caused this fire to behave contrary to what the highly trained firefighters expected.